bugsysop/baglama/README.md

 - Primary focus on the content writing and editing experience
 - Remove unnecessary nags and bloat from core and some plugins

-More information to come in the [Wiki](https://codeberg.org/_aris/baglama/wiki) pages.
+More information to come in the [Wiki](https://codeberg.org/_aris/baglama/wiki) pages on Codeberg.

 ### Compatibility